Dre4m Shell

 By default, all changes are attempted.

-* `SQLITE_CHANGESET_ABORT`: abort on conflict and roll back database.
+* `SQLITE_CHANGESET_ABORT`: Abort on conflict and roll back the database.

-* Returns: {boolean} Whether the changeset was applied succesfully without being aborted.
+* Returns: {boolean} Whether the changeset was applied successfully without being aborted.

 An exception is thrown if the database is not